 Developing the Call to Action Recommendation

-My friend, Bob, wrote a very interesting article about marketing which had some good takeaway points that I hadn’t considered using.
+My friend, Bob, wrote a fascinating article about marketing which had some excellent takeaway points that I hadn’t considered using.
 Here’s the article… URL

 Analyzing the post above

-The post starts with showing relationship, “My friend, Bob.”
+The post starts with showing the relationship, “My friend, Bob.”

 Adding a personal association establishes credibility in a post.
 Words like friend, colleague, co-worker, brother, sister, father, wife, son, daughter create a personal connection to the article/product/service that you are recommending.
 As we know, a recommendation from a friend has more credibility and trust than one from a stranger.

 Next comes an adjective – interesting.
-I look for an adjective that gives life to the topic.
+I look for an identifier that gives life to the topic.
 I could have easily said humorous, short, fact-filled, disturbing, educational or bewildering.
 The adjective should bring emotion into the call to action.
-That is the why I’m sharing this post with my readers.
+That is the way I’m sharing this post with my readers.

-Some good takeaway points… this segment of the sentence expresses my opinion about the subject and gives the reader an insight as to why I’m recommending this article.
+Some good takeaway points in this segment of the sentence express my opinion about the subject and give the reader an insight as to why I’m recommending this article.

-The Here’s the article… is the soft call to action.
-If my first line was setup correctly, the reader should feel comfortable and secure, and will click the link, as I recommended.
+Here’s the article that is the soft call to action.
+If my first line was set up correctly, the reader should feel comfortable and secure and will click the link, as I recommended.